ecmwf/earthkit-data/docs/source/concepts/inputs/from_source.rst

 wekeocds
 ---------

 This is a deprecated source since version 1.2.0 and will be removed in a future release.
-Please use the ``wekeo-cds`` source instead.
+Please use the :ref:`data-sources-wekeo-cds` source instead.

 .. _data-sources-zarr: